corda/corda/docs/source/tutorial-cordapp.rst

   * Windows: ``gradlew.bat deployNodes``

 .. note:: CorDapps can be written in any language targeting the JVM.
-In our case, we've provided the example source in both Kotlin (``/kotlin-source/src``) and Java (``/java-source/src``).
+In our case, we've provided the example source in both Kotlin and Java.
 Since both sets of source files are functionally identical, we will refer to the Kotlin version throughout the documentation.

-* After the build finishes, you will see the following output in the ``kotlin-source/build/nodes`` folder:
+* After the build finishes, you will see the following output in the ``workflows-kotlin/build/nodes`` folder:

   * A folder for each generated node
   * A ``runnodes`` shell script for running all the nodes simultaneously on osX